 For many of us who have personally known someone with such a disorder, we have experienced the pain of being lied to, yelled at, ignored, stolen from, and having to slowly—or even rapidly—watch our loved one deteriorate.
 When our emotions become involved, it is easy to see only the negative and ignore what is truly happening to this individual.
 Emotion trumps logic, and we begin to view this person as someone morally deficient.

 For the many of us personally dealing with addiction, we may experience feelings of denial, grief, and shame.
 Without viewing the addiction objectively—as the physiological illness that it is—we will never be able to fully understand it.
-Accordingly, the purpose of this article is to provide knowledge on addiction for what it truly is—exploring the types, treatments, and symptoms.
+Learn more about addiction facts and statistics here.

 Types of Addiction

 Currently, there are ten classifications of substance use disorders contained in the DSM-5.2 These include the following:

 Further, the DSM-5 has included Gambling Disorder as the one official diagnosable disorder under “Non-Substance-Related Disorders.”
 A more extensive list of process addictions or behavioral addictions includes, but is not limited to: